• Skip to main content

 Homemade soft pretzel knots just got a whole lot tastier with the addition of whole wheat flour, beer and dill weed.
 What's KNOT to love?

-WHOLE WHEAT BEER AND DILL PRETZEL KNOTS {PRINT THIS RECIPE}
+WHOLE WHEAT and BEER PRETZEL KNOTS

 Yield: 15 pretzel knots Prep Time: 2 hours (includes rise time) Bake Time: 15-17 minutes